Church Lighting and Places of Worship

 - Service or permanent lighting: This is necessary when the amount of natural light is completely or partially insufficient to ensure the minimum conditions for usability.

-An example of a church LED lighting system project is the Abbey of Saints Peter and Paul.
+An example of a church LED lighting system project is the Viboldone Abbey.
 It consists of a church dating back to 1176 and an adjoining Prior house, now partly allocated to guest quarters.
 The concept aims to enhance the frescoes, highlighting their colors and scenes.
 For this purpose, small, specially designed LED devices with a high color rendering index were placed near the capitals of the individual columns.
 The fixtures were equipped with dimmable power units so that the artificial light could be adapted to the natural light, also enabling different light scenarios depending on the functions and activities regularly carried out in the abbey.